 If you’re trying to build or maintain healthy credit, knowing what’s considered a “good” score can be helpful.
 A good credit score can help you get approved and lock in better rates for loans and other credit.

 Higher is generally better, but it’s hard to say specifically what a “good” score is.
 What’s considered a good score can differ by lender and the type of credit you’re applying for.
 The score you see when you obtain credit monitoring or buy a credit score along with your credit report may not be the score that the lender is using.
 There are also different scoring models.
 That said, read on to learn what a good credit score range is when you check your score with TransUnion.
 Plus, you’ll find tips on how to maintain healthy credit.

-The credit score you see from TransUnion is based on the VantageScore® 3.0 model.
+The credit score you see if you’re signed up for TransUnion Credit Monitoring or if you purchased a credit score with your credit report is based on the VantageScore® 3.0 model.
 Scores in this model range from 300 to 850.
-A good score with TransUnion and VantageScore 3.0 is between 661 and 720.
+A good score with TransUnion and VantageScore® 3.0 is between 720 and 780.
 As your score climbs through and above this range, you can benefit from the increased freedom and flexibility healthy credit brings.
 Some people want to achieve a score of 850, the highest credit score possible.
-Having this “perfect” score may feel like a win, but nothing specific unlocks if you hit that magic number.
+Having this “perfect” score may feel like a win, but it isn’t necessary to enjoy the benefits of strong credit.

-If you’re signed up for TransUnion Credit Monitoring, you may also see a letter grade with your credit score.
-For VantageScore 3.0, an A score is in the range of 787 –850, while a B score is 720–780.
-A score of 658–719 is labeled a C. Think of these rankings and ranges as guides, not hard and fast rules for what good credit is.
+In TransUnion Credit Monitoring, you may also see a letter grade with your credit score.
+For VantageScore® 3.0, an A score is in the range of 781–850, while a B score is 720–780.
+A score of 658–719 is labeled a C. Think of these rankings and ranges as guides, not hard-and-fast rules for what good credit is.
 You can use them to help stay on the right track, but they don’t necessarily indicate if you will or won’t be approved for credit.